openshift/openshift-pep/openshift-pep-NNN.md

       - File 3....
     SkipDeploymentCheck: Default is "N", specifies whether or not to ask the standard Deployment settings questions at the start of the workflow.
     Questions:
-      - Text: The text of the question to ask
+      - ID: The unique variable name to associate the response with
-        Variable: The unique variable name to associate the response with
+        Text: The text of the question to ask
         AnswerType: An answer type, see the section below for details.
       - Question 2...
       - Question 3...